Wii Party

-Wii Party is a party video game developed and published by Nintendo for the Wii video game console.
-The game heavily borrows game play elements from the Mario Party series, another Nintendo franchise.
+Wii Party is a 2010 party video game developed by NDcube and published by Nintendo for the Wii.
+The game heavily borrows gameplay elements from the Mario Party series.
 It is also the first game in the Wii series that Shigeru Miyamoto did not produce.
 The game was released in Japan on July 8, 2010, in North America on October 3, 2010, in Australia on October 7, 2010, and in Europe on October 8, 2010.
 Wii Party was revealed by Satoru Iwata in a Financial Results Briefing on May 7, 2010.
-It received mixed to positive reviews from critics and sold 9.35 million copies worldwide as of September 2021.
+It received mixed reviews from critics and sold 9.35 million copies worldwide as of September 2021.
 A sequel, Wii Party U, was released for the Wii U on October 25, 2013.

 Gameplay

 Wii Party features nine different game modes divided between three categories: Party Games, House Party Games, and Pair Games.
 Most of the game modes integrate use of Wii Partys 80 minigames.
 The game also offers additional modes that make exclusive use of the minigames.